Plan your customized visit to Wellesley.

 The earlier you register, the more likely it is we can find someone who shares your interests.

-- Overnights are available in October, November, early December, and April only, on most Monday, Tuesday, Wednesday, and Thursday evenings.
+- Overnights are available Monday through Thursday in October and November and in April.
 We do not offer overnight stays on Fridays, weekends, immediately after Spring Open Campus or Discover Wellesley Weekend, or during break or exam periods.

 - To stay overnight in the fall: You must be a high school senior, or a transfer or Davis Degree candidate within one year of applying.
 Please note that most Overnight Ambassadors are traditional aged students.
 We ask for as much advance notice as possible, and at a minimum, three business days.

 - To stay over in April, you must be an accepted first-year student, or a "likely" Early Evaluation candidate.
-You must book your overnight at least one full business day in advance (although more notice is always appreciated), and space is limited so reserve as early as possible!
+You must book your overnight at least one week in advance, and space is limited so reserve as early as possible!

 - Registration for Fall overnights begin in September.
 Registration for April overnights will be available after you receive your admission decision.

-For counselors who would like to bring a group of students to campus during our normal business hours, we may be able to accommodate you for our regular visit options or we may be able to offer special tours and information sessions.
+For counselors who would like to bring a group of students to campus during our normal business hours, we may be able to accommodate you for our regular visit options, or we may be able to offer special tours and information sessions.
+Please note that Wellesley is an all-women's college and campus tours are intended for prospective students only.
 Schedule your group visit request here.
 Groups of 10 or more visitors require a reservation for all visit options and should not register via the general registration form.

 - We welcome groups to visit our campus throughout the summer, but have no availability for student-led tours May 11th - June 11th given our students' schedules.
 Self-guided tours are an option and encouraged for groups who want to learn more about Wellesley.
 Requests for information sessions will be reviewed on a case-by-case basis.